1. Introduction

 During an open receive, a task may receive messages sent by any other task, plus any notifications enabled by the notification mask.

 During a closed receive, a task will receive messages only from the chosen task.
-The task will not receive notifications unless the chosen sender ID is the kernel’s task ID, 0xFFFF.
-(This behavior is a little odd because it predates notification masks, and may change.)
+The task will still receive any notifications set in its notification mask.

 Arguments